PIReTship/bookdata-tools/README.md

 This repository contains the code to import and integrate the book and rating data that we work with.
-It imports and integrates data from several sources in a homogenous tabular outputs; import scripts are primarily Rust, with Python to orchestrate things and and implement analyses, and DataFusion SQL for some integration steps.
+It imports and integrates data from several sources in a homogenous tabular outputs; import scripts are primarily Rust, with Python implement analyses.

 If you use these scripts in any published research, cite [our paper][paper] ([PDF][]):